Honeycomb Sandbox: Test Drive Honeycomb Without Signup or SetupBy Nick Rycar | Last modified on October 11, 2022

 In this case, you’ll see that the problem began following a deployment.
 The heatmap even displays the date and time of the deployment so you know exactly when the issue began and where to revert back to.

 Honeycomb Sandbox also lets you explore beyond the step-by-step walkthrough and play with additional features, such as individual and team activity histories, and view a detailed list of the granular raw data Honeycomb parses.

 Additionally, if you’re not sure what to do next to progress the scenario, the “show me a hint” button is there to help.
 When pressed, it will pop up a tooltip near the relevant part of the screen for the step you’re currently on to give you a nudge in the right direction.

 Try it for yourself

-The features explored in Honeycomb Play are just a sample of everything that you can do, but if you’re new to Honeycomb, or even new to the concept of observability in general, it’s a great place to start exploring what you can do with your data.
-Come try out Play today.
+The features explored in Honeycomb Sandbox are just a sample of everything that you can do, but if you’re new to Honeycomb, or even new to the concept of observability in general, it’s a great place to start exploring what you can do with your data.
+Come try out Sandbox today.

 Today, we’re announcing the expansion of Honeycomb integrations with various AWS services.
 This update now covers a much wider swath of AWS services, makes it...